Today marks the anniversary date of my dad’s untimely death. He was taken from us due to medical malpractice.

 Heart Failure and Hernia Repair.

 This doctor has nothing else to write and he knew he messed up, that is why he did not want to fill out the death certificate and that is why he did not come out to speak to me after surgery.

-There are just too many things that aren’t adding up so my mom orders an autopsy.
+There are just too many things that aren’t adding up so we order an autopsy.

-This coupled with my dads constant complain of a burning chest and discomfort was enough to make us start looking for attorneys.
-We spoke to several doctors and the Pathologist and they all said the same thing: Your father died because he aspirated fecal matter that was in his lungs, in his esophagus and he developed all of the infections mentioned above as a direct result of a bad surgery.
+This coupled with my dad’s constant complaint of a burning chest and discomfort was enough to make us start looking for attorneys.
+We spoke to several doctors and the Pathologist and they all said the same thing: Your father died because he aspirated fecal matter that was in his lungs, in his esophagus and he developed all of the infections mentioned above as a direct result of bad surgery.

 Now, I know that my dad was taken away because his time was up, I have accepted that fact.
 But it still does not mean that I have to stay quiet and hear about hundreds of people dying each day while being treated in hospitals and clinics around the world.

-Things that make you go huuummmnnnn.
-I will never know but in spite of it all I am thankful that I have gotten through this, because it has made me all that wiser and has made me delve deeper into true health and wellness through proper nutrition and using all that God created for our well-being.
+Despite it all, I am thankful that I have gotten through this because it has made me all that wiser and has made me delve deeper into true health and wellness through proper nutrition and using all that God created for our well-being.

 My dad was my inspiration for creating my blogs, wellness classes and learning about herbal medicine.

-I still remember planting potatoes, carrots and cabbage with him.
-I remember at 9 using a machete to chop down corn plants and make compost for a healthy soil.
+I still remember planting potatoes, carrots, and cabbage with him.
+I remember at 9 using a machete to chop down corn plants and make compost for healthy soil.

 I remember how my dad worked frantically day and night helping those people who were poor and had no voice.